bahanonu/ciatah/README.md

 Contact Biafra Ahanonu (bahanonu [at] alum.mit.edu) for questions about code or usage.

 Repository notes:
-- Covers preprocessing of calcium imaging videos, cell and activity trace extraction (with PCA-ICA), manual sorting of cell extraction outputs, cross-session alignment of cells, and more.
+- Covers preprocessing of calcium imaging videos, cell and activity trace extraction (with PCA-ICA, CNMF, and CNMF-E), manual sorting of cell extraction outputs, cross-session alignment of cells, and more.
 - This repository is code used in "An amygdalar neural ensemble encoding the unpleasantness of pain" and similar code was used to process data in `Parker, J. G., Marshall, J. D., Ahanonu, B., Wu, Y. W., Kim, T. H., Grewe, B. F., ... & Schnitzer, M. J. (2018).
 Diametric neural ensemble dynamics in parkinsonian and dyskinetic states.
 Nature, 557(7704), 177.`
 - Code developed while in Prof. Mark Schnitzer's lab at Stanford University.